mariakatsourani/recipe-archive/content/_recipes/saffron-cake-raisins.md

 credit: Hemlagat, nr4/2020
 ---

 Preheat the oven to 180°.

-Soak the raisins in hot water for 15 minutes.

 Butter the form and dust it with some almond meal.

+Soak the raisins in hot water (or spirit of your choice) for 15 minutes.

-Roat the whole almonds in a pan until golden.
+Roast the almonds in a pan until golden.

-Brwon the butter in a pot and lace the pot in a cold water bath to stop the cooking process.
+Brown the butter in a pot.
+Then place the pot in a cold water bath to stop the cooking process.

 Add the saffron and raisins to the butter and let it sit for 15 minutes.

 Add all the dry ingredients in a bowl including the whole almonds.

-Add the eggs to the dry inredients and then the butter.
-Mix well.
+Beat the eggs well and mix in the saffron butter.
+Add the wet inredients to the dry and mix well.

-Pour the batter into the form and bake for 35-45 minutes (or until inside temperature reaches 96°.
+Pour the batter into the form and bake for 35-45 minutes or until inside temperature reaches 96°.